 Start

-First of all, open your command prompt or Anaconda prompt and activate your virtual environment (if you have any).
-Now, create a new folder called ‘ToDoList’ and navigate to that folder using the ‘cd’ command.
+First of all, create a new folder called ‘ToDoList’ for this project.
+Open your command prompt or terminal and navigate to that folder using the ‘cd’ command.

 Now, go ahead and open your IDE or code editor and open that folder there.